plblum/jivs/docs/Learning_Jivs/Server_Pages/Home.md

 See [Finding the UI Element for a FieldValueHost](../Using_the_ValueHostsManager_within_the_Client.md#finding-the-ui-element-for-a-fieldvaluehost) for detailed guidance.

-## Build the Configuration Rules
+## Build the ValueHost Rules

-Create a Rules class derived from `ValueHostRulesBase` to configure a `ValueHostsManager`.
+Create a ValueHost Rules class derived from `ValueHostRulesBase` to configure a `ValueHostsManager`.
 See [Defining ValueHosts with a Rules Class](../Intro_to_Creating_a_ValueHostsManager.md#defining-valuehosts-with-a-rules-class).

 Two details are especially important for server-generated pages: